-During orientation, students are given an introduction to safety and emergency procedures for the campus.
+During orientation, students are introduced safety and emergency procedures for the campus.
 At the start of each course, instructors redress the safety and emergency procedures and specifically identify to their students the escape routes for their classroom and/or lab area and their designated assembly area.